codesiddhant/Jasmin-Ransomware/README.md

 This is a ransomware simulator that can safely encrypt some files on your computer, to let you know if your defenses are actually working.
 Jasmin Ransomware is developed by security researcher siddhant gour. <br>

- Why to use jasmin to security testing ?:
+ Why use Jasmin for security testing ?: ?:
-* Jasmin Ransomware is developed using C#(.Net Framework) which makes it lighter in weight and easier to embedded.
+* Jasmin Ransomware is developed using C#(.Net Framework) which makes it lighter in weight and easier to embed.
 * You Can Simulate a real ransomware attack and bypass any kind of system securities .
 * Powerful | Strong Encryption | Centralized Database on Server| Can Bypass Anti Virus.